 How to show a connection between multiple data?

-Objective : The bubble chart allows you to connect three indicators, to illustrate correlations.
-It I perfect and adapted to compare complex sets.
+Objective: The bubble chart allows you to connect three indicators, to illustrate correlations.
+It is useful to compare complex sets.

 The use of too many bubbles can make the reading of a graph difficult.
 This therefore means that the graph has a limited data volume capacity.
 However, this can be overcome by interactivity: clicking on bubbles can reveal hidden information and getting in-depth details.